lilaenv/aichan/docs/DEVELOPERS.md

 We generally follow [PEP8](https://pep8-ja.readthedocs.io/ja/latest/).
 Additionally, we use mypy and ruff to improve code quality and prevent bugs.

 Basically, if there are no mypy or ruff warnings, you are following the coding standards.
 However, the following are AIchan-specific rules that **will not trigger warnings**, so please be careful:

+- Use `# type: ignore` when dealing with complex Union types or when mypy cannot correctly recognize types for any reason.
+However, you must explain the reason immediately before the line, as shown below:

+    ```python
+    # Explain the reason here
+    warned_variable # type: ignore
+    ```

+- When you need to ignore ruff rules for a valid reason, use `# noqa: <rule>`.
+As with mypy, you must explain the reason immediately before the line.

 - In specific contexts, wildcard imports are allowed (ignore F403).
 However, when using wildcard imports or functions defined by them, you must explain the reason immediately before the import.